CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/adding-conformance-profile.md

 # Adding support for a new HL7v2 conformance profile in ReportStream

-This document outlines the process of integrating a HL7v2 conformance profile so that a new data model can be processed by ReportStream.
+This section outlines the process of integrating a HL7v2 conformance profile so that a new data model can be processed by ReportStream.

 ## Background